Puerto Ricans in New York City

-Puerto Ricans have both immigrated and migrated to New York City.
-The first group of Puerto Ricans immigrated to New York City in the mid-19th century when Puerto Rico was a Spanish colony and its people Spanish subjects.
-The following wave of Puerto Ricans to move to New York City did so after the Spanish–American War in 1898.
-Puerto Ricans were no longer Spanish subjects and citizens of Spain, they were now Puerto Rican citizens of an American possession and needed passports to travel to the Contiguous United States.
+The first Puerto Ricans known to have migrated to New York City did so in the mid-1800s when Spain ruled Puerto Rico.
+Another wave of Puerto Ricans migrated to New York City after the Spanish–American War in 1898.
+Though no longer subjects of Spain, they were now citizens of an American possession and needed passports to travel to the contiguous United States.

 That was until 1917, when the United States Congress approved Jones–Shafroth Act which gave Puerto Ricans in Puerto Rico U.S. citizenship with certain limitations.
-Puerto Ricans living in the mainland United States however, were given full American citizenship and were allowed to seek political office in the states in which they resided.
+Puerto Ricans living in the Mainland United States, however, were given full American citizenship and were allowed to seek political office in the states in which they resided.
 Two months later, when Congress passed the Selective Service Act, conscription was extended to the Puerto Ricans both on the island and on the mainland.
-It was expected that Puerto Rican men 18 years and older serve in the U.S. military during World War I. The Jones–Shafroth Act also allowed Puerto Ricans to travel between Puerto Rico and the U.S. mainland without the need of a passport, thereby becoming migrants.
-The advent of air travel was one of the principal factors that led to the largest wave of migration of Puerto Ricans to New York City in the 1950s, known as "The Great Migration".
-Similar to many other U.S. East Coast cities, Puerto Ricans were the first Hispanic group to move to New York City in large numbers.
+It was expected that Puerto Rican men 18 years and older serve in the U.S. military during World War I. The Jones–Shafroth Act also allowed Puerto Ricans to travel between Puerto Rico and the U.S. mainland without a passport.
+The advent of air travel was one of the principal factors that led to the largest wave of migration of Puerto Ricans to New York City in the 1950s, known as "The Great Migration."

-From 1970 until about 1990, the city's Puerto Rican population was at its height.
+In New York City and other northeastern cities such as Philadelphia and Boston, Puerto Ricans were the first Hispanics to come in large numbers as early as the 1940s, being seen as the "Pioneer" group among the Hispanic community in those cities.
+From 1970 to about 1990, the city's Puerto Rican population was at its height.
 They represented up to 80% of the city's Hispanic community and 12% of the city's total population.
-At that time, nearly 70% of Puerto Ricans in the mainland United States lived in New York City.
-It wasn't until the 1990s that the percentage Puerto Ricans that made up the city's Hispanic community, and the total population as a whole started to decrease, largely due to a declining Puerto Rican population, increasingly diversifying Hispanic community, and New York City's economy rebounding after deindustrialization, which ultimately resulted in a faster growing city population and dwindling Puerto Rican influence.
-However, since the early 2010s, New York's Puerto Rican population started to grow again, being in the midst of another major migration wave out of Puerto Rico.
+At that time, nearly 70% of Puerto Ricans in the Mainland United States lived in New York City.
+It was only in the 1990s that the proportion of Puerto Ricans that made up the city's Hispanic community and the population as a whole started to decrease, largely because of a declining Puerto Rican population, an increasingly diverse Hispanic community, and economic changes associated with New York's declining industrialism.
+The 2020 Census showed that New York's Puerto Rican population continued to decline over the preceding decade despite estimates that fostered contrary expectations.